zerodha/zerodhatech.github.io/content/blog/scaling-with-common-sense.md

 ---
 title: "Scaling with common sense"
-description: "A disorderly assortment of common sense ideas for scaling applicaions that we have follow at Zerodha.
+description: "A disorderly assortment of common sense ideas for scaling applicaions that we follow at Zerodha.
 TLDR: Simple scales.
 Scale application before infra.
 Keep networking and IO minimal."
 date: "2020-06-14T14:00:00+05:30"
 author: knadh
 authors: ["knadh"]